abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logics as orders
 ---

-We will now do something that is quite characteristic of category theory - examininig a concept in a more limited version of the theory, in order to make things simpler for ourselves.
+We will now do something that is quite characteristic of category theory - examining a concept in a more limited version of the theory, in order to make things simpler for ourselves.

 So we already saw that a logical system, along with the set of primary propositions forms a category.